KofoworolaFapohunda/Documentation-Practice/docs/Features.md

 ```

+## Select Character Feature:
+Description:
+The Select Character feature allows users to choose their player character from a list of three options in the FrmSelectCharacter.cs form.
+Once selected, the chosen character appears in the FrmBattle.cs game, seamlessly integrating with the existing codebase without introducing any errors.

+### Implementation Details of Select Character Feature:

+Form Creation:

+Created a new form named FrmSelectCharacter.cs to manage character selection.
+Integrated picture boxes to visually represent each available character option.

+### User Interaction of Select Character Feature :

+Enabled user interaction by assigning control to the picture boxes.
+Implemented click events for the picture boxes to detect user selection.
+Dynamic Character Display:

+Programmed the functionality to display the selected character in the FrmBattle.cs game.
+Ensured smooth integration with existing codebase.

+### Feature to Change the Theme of the Game

+Description:
+The Change Theme feature introduces a new winter theme to the game, transforming the appearance of enemies, the main character, and the game tiles.
+This enhancement aims to provide a fresh and immersive gaming experience with a winter setting.

+### Implementation Details of Changing Theme Feature:

+Image Replacement:

+Replaced existing images of enemies with winter-themed counterparts to maintain thematic consistency.
+Updated player character images to reflect the winter theme, enhancing visual coherence.

+Tile Modification:

+Added new winter-themed tiles to the game, contributing to the overall aesthetic transformation.
+Ensured seamless integration of the new tiles into the existing game environment.
+Code Modification:

+Updated relevant code sections to accommodate the changes in images and tiles.
+Verified that the alterations did not introduce any errors or disrupt the existing game functionality.

+## Exit button Feature:

+This Feature is added to the FrmBattle.cs, FrmBattle.Designer,cs files.
+It is activated when the user clicks on the Exit button in GameOver Screen to exit the game.Also changed the background for the GameOver Screen to make it look presentable.
+This feature currently works well and there is no error caused by it.

+### Implementation Details for EXit button:
+Button Creation:

+Created a new button in YouWin.cs form to manage the action.
+Implemented click events for the button.
+Programmed the functionality to be able to exit the game.
+Ensured smooth integration with existing codebase.

+Code:
+Application.exit();

+## Next Button Feature:

+Description:
+The next button feature allowers user to enter the next level after he successfully defeated the enemy.

+### Implementation details of Next Button Feature:

+Created a new button in Gameover.cs form to manage the action.
+Implemented click funtion events for the button.
+Programmed the functionality to be able to enter the next level of the game.
+Ensured smooth integration with existing codebase.

+## Level 2 Feature:

+Description:
+The Level 2 Feature allows the user to enter a different level of the game.

+### Implementaion Details of Level 2 Feature:

+Form Creation:

+Created a new form named FrmLevel2.cs to start the level.
+Integarted picture boxes to visulayy represent each available charcters of the level.
+Designed a different theme along with different characters to the form.

+Created another Form named FrmBattle2 to manage battles between the Characters.

+Programmed the functionality to be enable movemnet of the player.
+Ensured smooth integration with the existing codebase.
+This feature currently works well and there is no error caused by it.

+## Healing item Feature

+Description:

+This feature adds the item class “potion” to the game, player can consume 1 potion to gain 5 HP in battle by clinking the button “Heal”.
+Player have 1 potion at the beginning of the game, and can pick up potions in levels.
+Player can check how many potions they have in battles.

+### Implementation Details:

+Establish a new class named “HealingItem”, this class inherits the class “Character”.
+This new class allow the potion to appear in levels, and record how many potions player already have.

+namespace Fall2020_CSC403_Project.code {
+    public class HealingItem : Character {
+        public HealingItem(Vector2 initPos, Collider collider) : base(initPos, collider){
+        }
+        public static int havePotion = 1;
+    }
+}
+ Add a new button in the form “FrmBattle”, so player can use the potion to heal in battles.
+        private void btnHeal_Click(object sender, EventArgs e) {
+            if (HealingItem.havePotion > 0) {
+                player.OnHeal(5);
+                UpdateHealthBars();
+                HealingItem.havePotion --;
+                labelpotion.Text = "X " + HealingItem.havePotion.ToString();
+            }

+        }

+## Experience System Feature.

+Description:

+This feature allow player to get experience in battles.
+Player can get 1 point of experience by an attack, and get 10 point by a kill.
+When the experience reaches max experience, player will be upgraded for more strength, max HP and max EXP.There’s a bar to show how much experience the player have and how much will it take to reach next level.
+There is a label to show the current level.

+### Implementation Details:

+Separate the class “BattleCharacters” into “Player” and “Enemy” to distinguish player and enemy, because player can get experience and level up but enemy cannot.

+Add new elements to the class “Player”, the player now have experience system.

+Add new controls in the form “FrmBattle”, so player can get experience in battles.
+player.UpdateExp(1); // Player get 1 Exp when attack.
+player.UpdateExp(10); //Player get 10 Exp when kill.

+Add a bar and a label in the form “FrmBattle” to visualize the experience and current level.

+## You Win Feature
+Description:
+Instead of the form “GameOver”, “You Win” shows up when player kills all enemies, and player can choose whether to leave the game or something.

+### Implementation Details of You Win Feature:

+Add a new Form “YouWin”

+## Player Status Feature
+Description:
+Players now can directly check their current HP, EXP and level on the levels.

+### Implementation Details:

+In the form “FrmLevel”, add 2 bars to show the HP and EXP respectively, add a label to show the current level.

+## Welcome Page
+Description
+The welcome page is the first page the player gets to.
+From the welcome page, the player can either start the game, exit the game or watch a tutorial video on how to navigate the game.

+## Implementation of the Welcome Page Feature
+Created a new form named welcome.cs
+Add the picture to the background and all the three buttons named the exit, start and tutorial page
+This was linked to the program.cs file so that it will appear first
+The exit button uses the application.exit() to shut down the program
+The start button was linked to the FrmSelectCharacter.cs
+The tutorial video was linked to the Url

+### Advert Feature
+The advert feature is to advertise  different games that the players may decide to choose from when he or she finishes the Dr Peanut Game

+## Implementation of the Advert Feature
+Created a new form named advert.cs
+Add the picture to the background and all the three buttons named the exit, start and tutorial page
+This was linked to the program.cs file so that it will appear first
+The exit button uses the application.exit() to shut down the program

 ## Conclusion
 So far, all the added features are good and there is no code break caused by the features.